precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 Fear not!
 As there exists a trick which doesn't force you to give up on the idea of using non-basic keycodes in mod-taps or to recode the entire mod-tap logic from scratch.

-The idea behind the trick is to create a mod-tap key as usual and let QMK naturally deal with the holding function of the mod-tap as well as the decision between tap and hold but override the normal tapping behaviour with our custom code in `process_record_user`.
+The idea behind the trick is to create a mod-tap key as usual and let QMK naturally deal with the holding function of the mod-tap as well as the decision between tap and hold but override the normal tapping behavior with our custom code in `process_record_user`.

 When creating the mod-tap key with QMK's built-in `MT()` function, you need to choose a dummy keycode for the tapping function that you know you'll never actually use.
 This can be any of the function keys in the range 13–24 or a keycode that's unsupported by all major operating systems like `KC_LANG6` or `KC_CRSEL`, or a dummy custom keycode created solely for this purpose.
 Regardless of what you choose, the OS will never receive the dummy keycode from your keyboard.